Classic Rock News

 MTV debuted on August 1st, 1981.
 Chances are good you and I both know the first song: “Video Killed the Radio Star” by The Buggles.
 I have recently rewatched Pat Benatar’s “You Better Run” video.
 It’s so great to see her at a time when she’s about to take off.
 Third: Rod Stewart’s “She Won’t Dance With Me.”

-Oh, and a sidenote of trivia that I love, did you know that the first “rap” song played on MTV was actually Blondie’s “Rapture?”
+Oh, and a sidenote of trivia that I love, did you know that the first “rap” song played on MTV was Blondie’s “Rapture?”
 To check out more of the first day of MTV’s videos CLICK HERE.
-Now let’s find out which songs got the MOST SPINS on MTV.
+Now let’s find out which songs were the most played videos on MTV.
 My list is reflective of actual play on MTV.
-For a list of 29 videos with over a billion YouTube hits, CLICK HERE.

 The 8 Most Played Videos on MTV

 Side note: I have not heard this song the same way since I discovered the story behind the lyrics “Where do we go now?”
-You can read the story here: Classic Rock Songs that Started as Jokes.
+You can read the whole story here: Classic Rock Songs that Started as Jokes.
+Axl was asking the question, “Where do we go now?” to the producer.

 Not only is this song one of the most played by MTV, but it also has more than 1.5 BILLION hits on YouTube.
-Personally, I love a lot of the music that gets put in the box of “grunge.”
+I love a lot of the music that gets put in the box of “grunge.”
 When “Smells Like Teen Spirit” came out, it was a game changer, It was different than anything I’d heard before it.
+I remember where I was when I first heard this song.
+That is impact.

 “Thriller” is 100% iconic.
 This video stands the test of time and is still bad a$$ in my book.
 “Thriller” has been changing Halloween costumes and wedding party entrances since its inception.